-After Eights, for those that don't know, are essentially a layer of thin mint fondant encased in a layer of thin dark chocolate.
+After Eights, for those that don't know, are essentially a layer of thin mint fondant encased in thin dark chocolate.
 When I was a child they were quite a treat, and not nearly as cheap as they are now.
 Perhaps that is why I still adore them and they always feature on our table at Christmas.

 But, I thought, why not go a step further?
 Why not add them to a lovely, gooey, fudgy brownie?
 It can surely only be a good thing!